Premises Liability Lawyers New Jersey

 As soon as possible.
 What is most important when it comes to premises liability actions is the condition of the premises be observed in its accident condition as soon as possible.
 A lot of times as time periods go on, the condition of the premises might change.
 If there was a dangerous condition, it might get fixed after an accident happens.
 So, we want to get out and investigate the condition as soon as the accident as possible, to make sure that the evidence establishing the dangerous condition that caused the accident is preserved.

-What other components are important when filing a premises liability case?
+What are the typical components of a premises liability case?

 That evidence is often automatically erased.
-The time periods for that could be a day, it could be 3 days, it could be 7 days, it could be a month, depending on what type of system the property owner has in place in order to capture activity on the property.
-When we are able to identify that video surveillance might be in use, oftentimes as soon as we get involved we will write letters to the property owner to ensure that they preserve any type of video evidence.
+The time periods for that could be a day, it could be 3 days, 7 days, or a month.
+This depends on what type of system the property owner has in place in order to capture activity on the property.
+When we are able to identify that video surveillance might be in use, oftentimes as soon as we get involved, we will write letters to the property owner to ensure that they preserve any type of video evidence.
 That is another reason why we want to find out about the accident as soon as possible.

 Yes, absolutely.
 A lot of times we have cases where the weather is what actually caused the accident because it creates a dangerous condition on the property that is not cleaned up in a reasonable period of time.
-In those cases, where it is not possible for us to get alerted to the condition early enough to observe the weather conditions that caused the fall, it is critical that there is some evidence that documents the dangerous condition that caused the accident to occur.
+In those cases, where it is not possible for us to get alerted to the condition early enough to observe the weather conditions that caused the fall, it is critical to find the evidence that documents the dangerous condition which caused the accident to occur.
 In those types of cases, it is important that the person can document the incident through photographs, videos, or through the testimony of eyewitnesses such as passers-by, family, friends, police, EMS which provides evidence of the condition that causes the condition that caused the accident.

 You can seek compensation for reasonable pain, suffering, loss of enjoyment of life, disability and impairment, as well as any economic damages that you might have sustained.
 Depending on the case, economic damages including but not limited to things like loss of an income, reimbursement for out of pocket medical expenses, repayment of loans that might exist on your case by a third party such as Medicare or self-insurance insurance policies.

-Is there like an amount of time that a hazard needs to be present in order for the property owner to be responsible?
+How long do hazards need to be present in order for property owners to be held responsible?

-We’ll often have to, in cases where it’s not abundantly clear, we’ll often have to hire an expert that can provide expert testimony.
-Their testimony will come by way of either code, statute, regulation or custom or practice in a particular field or industry to establish — A: that a condition was dangerous and B: that it was permitted to exist for more time than the law has permitted it to be- to exist.
+We’ll often have to, in cases where it’s not abundantly clear, hire an expert who can provide expert testimony.
+Their testimony will come by way of either code, statute, regulation or custom or practice in a particular field or industry to establish — A: a condition was dangerous and B: it was permitted to exist for more time than the law has permitted it to exist.

-What’s the difference between a premise liability case and a flip and fall case?
+What’s the difference between a premise liability case and a slip and fall case?

-So, the premise liability case would really be kind of all-encompassing.
-Any type of accident that happens on a premise, that might include a flip and fall type of case, it could include a trip and fall type of case, it could be an accident that happens on a dangerous area, like a piece of sharp metal that’s exposed in a place where the public typically walk by.
-A flip and fall case would be something that’s specific, that describes the method of the injury, meaning that there was something on the floor that caused a slippery and dangerous condition to exist, which resulted in a fall.
+A slip and fall case would be something that’s specific, that describes the method of the injury, meaning that there was something on the floor that caused a slippery and dangerous condition to exist, which resulted in a fall.

 You should not continue to suffer in silence.
 We shall rise up for you and also be your voice in this traumatic and difficult time.
-If you are looking for an experienced premises liability lawyer who can assist you in pursuing justice as well as compensation for injuries you sustained, please do not hesitate in contacting Corradino and Papa, LLC today.
+If you are looking for an experienced premises liability lawyer in NJ who can assist you in pursuing justice and compensation for injuries you have sustained, do not hesitate to contact Corradino & Papa, LLC today.
 Remember, that our Consultation is FREE.
-You will pay no fee unless we win.
+You will pay no fee unless we recover damages.